Make Your Mark

 I've been helping creatives for nearly a decade, and in that time I have seen the same problems come up time and time again.
 I've heard all the reasons and all the excuses for not making art, and the whisper, barely articulated, that underlies it all: I'm scared, I'm scared, I'm scared.

 I've fallen victim to it myself as well.
 In fact, the reason I worked with other people making art was because I was too unsure of myself to make my own art.
 It wasn't until I was hit by a big depression in 2012 that my own creative journey really got started!

-Fast forward to now, and I have published my own illustrated book, with another on the way this summer; I've illustrated several books for other authors; I've had a solo exhibition and taken part in a number of group shows; and my illustrations have appeared in magazines and websites all over the world.
+Fast forward to now, and I have published my own illustrated book; I've illustrated several books for other authors; I've had a solo exhibition and taken part in a number of group shows; and my illustrations have appeared in magazines and websites all over the world.